multigrid-courses/Syllabus-MG1/README.md

   and submit a pull request.
 1. Multigrid framework: local and global processing [Y5:32]

-[class roster in Markdown file: name, year, major, do you have an application in mind?, ]
+[class roster in Markdown file: name, GitHub user *name*, department, do you have an application in mind?, ]

 #### Homework